EmmettJT/sequences_behaviour/README.md

 **AcrossAnimal_analysis**
 takes the outputs from the first 3 steps and creates plots which compare the task abilities of multiple animals

+**Tracking_analysis_examples**
+takes output from deeplabcut tracking: https://deeplabcut.github.io/DeepLabCut/README.html tracking points are the head of the mouse and each of the task relevant (5) behavioural ports.
+This script loads some example data, and goes step by step through processing and analysis to determine how stereotyped port to port movements were during the task.
+See figure1 and supliments in our paper for some examples of applications of this analysis : [Replay of Procedural Experience is Independent of the Hippocampus](https://www.biorxiv.org/content/10.1101/2024.06.05.597547v1.full.pdf).